rantavishav/react-typescript-boilerplate-vite/src/routes/Readme.md

 ## Dependencies

-This folder has dependency on react-router-dom and history.
-Please make sure to install them before use
+This folder files is created based on assuming tat this project uses "react-router-dom" (version 6).